 Here’s a complete look at the total number of tornadoes in each county in Kansas from 1950 to 2022, according to our analysis of NOAA data.

 How many tornadoes hit Kansas each year?

-From 1996 to 2020, Kansas had an annual average of 88 tornadoes, according to NOAA data.
+From 1997 to 2022, Kansas had an annual average of 86 tornadoes per year, according to NOAA data.
 Here’s the total number of tornadoes each year in Kansas over the course of 25 years.

 Compare rates and shop affordable home insurance today